MrYetly/OLS_2SLS_IV_suite/README.md

 # OLS_2SLS_IV_suite
-Regression class (anich_tools.py) capable of OLS and 2SLS IV with clustered standard errors, and first stage f-tests, built using numpy and linear algebra.
-Application to replication of paper (Kreuger 1999)...
+This project was an econometric exercise.
+I built from scratch (more or less) a regression class (anich_tools.py) capable of OLS and 2SLS IV with clustered standard errors and first stage f-tests.
+The foundations of the class are numpy and my own knowledge of econometrics and linear algebra, with some help from sklearn for calculations using an f-distrubtion for the F-test.
+Application to replication of paper (Kreuger 1999).